 Links on Android Authority may earn us a commission.
 Learn more.

 What does the Apple H1 chip mean for audio?
-Do Android users have an alternative?
+Does Android have an alternative?

-The Apple H1 chip is found inside the second generation Apple AirPods, touting a range of improvements in the ever-growing true wireless headphone market.
-While you might not want to buy into the Apple ecosystem and question their bang for buck, the convenience of Apple’s pairing system is hard to ignore.
+The H1 chip is found inside a range of Apple audio products, including the regular AirPods, the AirPods Max, and the Beats Studio Buds.
+At the time of its release, Apple touted the chip to include a range of improvements in the ever-growing true wireless headphone market.
+And even though you might not want to buy into the Apple ecosystem, the ecosystem’s pairing system and convenience are hard to ignore.

 What does the Apple H1 do?